SThomas1234/Password-Picker/README.md

 Program that outputs a certain user-specified number of randomly generated passwords until the user is satisfied.

 # What I Learned
-Basics of the Random class in Python:
 Implementation of the random.choice() and random.randrange() methods.

 Basic String Methods:
   Implementation of the str.rstrip() and str.lower() methods.